CDMcGwire/othnell/src/pages/combat/damage.md

 Damage is tracked as a number counting up from zero.
 If a character is hit, their total damage increases by the amount they are hit for.

+## Threshold

+Every character has a certain amount of damage they can endure before they receive any significant ill effects.
+This amount is the character's "Threshold" and is equal to 4 + (2 x Brawn) + Poise.

+So, a character with 2 Brawn and 1 Poise has a damage Threshold of 9.

 ## Wounds

-Wounds represent semi-permanent results of damage.
+Wounds represent damage that has become significant enough to hinder the character.
 Like breaking a limb, bleeding profusely, or something lethal like a blade through the heart.
+A wound is acquired everytime a characters damage reaches their threshold value ("reach" meaning, Damage greater than or equal to Threshold).

-Each character has a damage "Threshold" value.
-If their damage total is at or above their Threshold, they suffer a wound.
+So, if a character has a Threshold of 7 and they take 4 damage, no effect occurs immediately.
+If that character takes another 3 damage to get them to 7, they immediately suffer a wound.

 If the character's Damage total is equal or greater than twice their Threshold, they additionally suffer a critical wound.
 If damage reaches triple Threshold, the character dies immediately.

-If a character is Wounded and survives to their next turn, their Damage total is reset to 0.
+If a character's damage is greater than or equal to their Threshold and they are alive at the start of their their next turn, their Damage total is reset to 0.

 > Example: John's Threshold is 10 and he takes his first 6 damage.
 No wounds.
 On
 > a following round he takes another 4, bringing his Damage total to 10.
 Since